schuchert/schuchert.github.io/_posts/2021-03-12-PerfectionIsAProcessNotAnEvent.md

 ---

 {::options parse_block_html="true" /}
-## There's no organization, mostly a stream of consciousness (or maybe unconsciousness)
 I'm working with some tech leads to guide them to learn about coaching their teams themselves.
 As a part of this, we are holding book clubs on several books.
 Right now we are reading [Are Your Lights On, Gause & Weinberg](https://leanpub.com/areyourlightson).